Program

 Senior Data Scientist at Wix

-Lecturer at Supervised Learning course
+Lecturer at Classical ML course

 Lior has years of experience and works closely with companies to improve their product and operations using data science.